TitanAllStars/TitanAllStars.github.io/README.md

 ## Welcome

-**Welcome to Titan All Stars!!!!** playing on seerver 20 "Tempered Steel".
+**Welcome to Titan All Stars!!!!** playing on server 20 "Tempered Steel".

 Ideally, you'll enjoy **[choose a Titan name](https://www.theoi.com/greek-mythology/titans.html)** (set in-game by clicking your profile icon in top left)